Recovery with Foam Rolling Your Quads

 • When you find a tender spot, be sure to pause and hold for about 10-15 seconds!

-• When you are holding a tender spot, you can further intensify the mobilization and achieve greater mobility by bending and straightening your knee slowly for about 3-5 reps.
+• When holding a tender spot, you can further intensify the mobilization and achieve greater mobility by slowly bending and straightening your knee for about 3-5 reps.

 • After you are done foam rolling, take the opportunity to stretch your newly mobilized quads!
 To stretch your LEFT quad, find a wall or something stable to hold, then use your LEFT hand to grab your LEFT ankle and pull your heel as close to your butt as you can.
-If this is difficult for you, you can try the same stretch in a ground-laying position on your stomach using a stretch-strap around your ankle.
-You can get a deeper stretch by putting your LEFT knee on a padded surface on the ground, lunging forward with your RIGHT leg, and then follow the same heel-to-butt principle as previously mentioned.
+If this is difficult, you can try the same stretch in a ground-laying position on your stomach using a stretch strap around your ankle.
+You can get a deeper stretch by putting your LEFT knee on a padded surface on the ground, lunging forward with your RIGHT leg, and then following the same heel-to-butt principle as previously mentioned.

 Considerations:

-• In general, mobilizing tissue using a foam roller, lacrosse ball, trigger point cane, or another instrument will cause some discomfort; after all, the goal is to mobilize (move or “free-up”) the tissue from any restrictions that might be limiting your body’s movement or range of motion.
-However, if you experience too much discomfort or pain, you should stop.
+• In general, mobilizing tissue using a foam roller, lacrosse ball, trigger point cane, or another instrument will cause some discomfort; after all, the goal is to mobilize (move or “free up”) the tissue from any restrictions that might be limiting your body’s movement or range of motion.
+However, you should stop if you experience too much discomfort or pain.

 • In general, you should not attempt to mobilize (foam roll, lacrosse ball, trigger point cane, etc.) a recent injury that has occurred within the past 48 hours.